backender/marcjuch.li/_posts/2013-04-21-how-to-use-validation-groups-in-symfony.md

 Basically we make the following steps:

-- **Group** validation contstraints for the shipping related form fields together
+- **Group** validation contstraints for the shipping related form fields
 - **Determine** which validation contraints are applied, depending on the checkbox value in the submitted form
 - **Copy** data from non-shipping fields to shipping fields if checkbox is not selected *(this step is optional)*

 ### Model

-The below listed Symfony2 entity with annotations (provided with [SensioFrameworkExtraBundle](http://symfony.com/doc/2.1/bundles/SensioFrameworkExtraBundle/index.html)) and assertions which describes the following model:
+The below listed entity using annotations (provided with [SensioFrameworkExtraBundle](http://symfony.com/doc/2.1/bundles/SensioFrameworkExtraBundle/index.html)) and assertions describes the following model:

 - Book (from a fictive Book Entity)
 - Lastname